-Under the current operational and administrative structures, IETF intellectual property rights are vested in the IETF Trust administered by a board of trustees made up of the members of the IAOC [RFC4371].
+Under the current operational and administrative structures, IETF intellectual property rights are vested in the IETF Trust administered by a board of trustees.
 This includes the right to make use of IETF Contributions, as granted by Contributors under the rules laid out in [RFC5378].
 The Trustees of the IETF Trust are therefore responsible for defining the rights to copy granted by the IETF to people who wish to make use of the material in these documents.